mireklzicar/cellarc/README.md

 ```bash
 pip install -e ".[dev,all]"
 ```

+Because the development install also pulls in `cax`, run the above from Python 3.11+ to ensure the simulator dependencies resolve correctly.
+Use `pip install -e ".[dev]"` on older interpreters if you only need the core test/tooling stack.

 If you have unrelated pytest plugins installed globally, disable auto-loading to match the CI environment: